 Video of the Day

-1. Avoid recessed lighting directly overhead.
+1. Avoid relying on recessed lights.

-2. Focus on the mirror.
+2. Focus on the bathroom mirror.

 3. Layer your lighting.